Haloperidol: 7 things you should know

 - Haloperidol may be used to treat psychotic thoughts or symptoms.
 Experts aren't sure exactly how haloperidol works to reduce psychotic thoughts or symptoms or control tics in Tourette syndrome, but suggest it helps to rebalance neurotransmitters such as dopamine in the brain.

 - Haloperidol belongs to the class of medicines known as butyrophenone antipsychotics.
-It may also be referred to as a typical antipsychotic.
+It may also be referred to as a typical, conventional, or miscellaneous antipsychotic.

 - May be used in the treatment of schizophrenia.